 We are a biotechnology company dedicated to discovering, developing and providing novel small molecule drugs that significantly improve the lives of patients with immune and hematologic disorders, cancer and rare diseases.
 Our pioneering research focuses on signaling pathways that are critical to disease mechanisms.
-Our first FDA-approved product is TAVALISSETM (fostamatinib disodium hexahydrate), an oral spleen tyrosine kinase (SYK) inhibitor, for the treatment of adult patients with chronic immune thrombocytopenia who have had an insufficient response to a previous treatment.
-Our current clinical programs include Phase 2 studies of fostamatinib in autoimmune hemolytic anemia and IgA nephropathy, and a Phase 1 study for our IRAK program.
-In addition, we have product candidates in development with partners BerGenBio AS, Daiichi Sankyo, and Aclaris Therapeutics.
+Our first FDA approved product is TAVALISSE\ (fostamatinib disodium hexahydrate), an oral SYK inhibitor, for the treatment of adult patients with chronic ITP who have had an insufficient response to a previous treatment.
+Our current clinical programs include the ongoing Phase 3 study of fostamatinib in warm AIHA and Phase 1 study of R835, a proprietary molecule from our IRAK program.
+In addition, we have product candidates in development with partners BerGenBio, Daiichi, Aclaris, and AZ.